dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 Suspicious domain with almost insecure content but with Mckinsey corporate website design, logo and fake sign-in links.
 Nice try!

-I submitted this report to Mckinsey, so I hope that they're fix the problem soon.
+I submitted this report to Mckinsey, so I hope that they fix the problem soon.